False dilemma: Explanation and avoidance

 Part of understanding fallacies involves going beyond logic to empirical psychology in order to explain why there is a tendency to commit or fall for the fallacy in question.
 In the case of the false dilemma, the tendency to simplify reality by ordering it through either-or-statements may play an important role.
 This tendency is to some extent built into human language, which is full of pairs of opposites.
 This type of simplification is sometimes necessary to make decisions when there is not enough time to get a more detailed perspective.
 In order to avoid false dilemmas, the agent should become aware of additional options besides the prearranged alternatives.
 Critical thinking and creativity may be necessary to see through the false dichotomy and to discover new alternatives.

 Relation to distinctions and vagueness

 Some philosophers and scholars believe that "unless a distinction can be made rigorous and precise it isn't really a distinction".
-An exception is analytic philosopher John Searle, who called it an incorrect assumption that produces false dichotomies.
+An exception is John Searle, an analytic philosopher who called it an incorrect assumption that produces false dichotomies.
 Searle insists that "it is a condition of the adequacy of a precise theory of an indeterminate phenomenon that it should precisely characterize that phenomenon as indeterminate; and a distinction is no less a distinction for allowing for a family of related, marginal, diverging cases."

 Similarly, when two options are presented, they often are, although not always, two extreme points on some spectrum of possibilities; this may lend credence to the larger argument by giving the impression that the options are mutually exclusive, even though they need not be.
 Furthermore, the options in false dichotomies typically are presented as being collectively exhaustive, in which case the fallacy may be overcome, or at least weakened, by considering other possibilities, or perhaps by considering a whole spectrum of possibilities, as in fuzzy logic.
 This issue arises from real dichotomies in nature, the most prevalent example is the occurrence of an event.
 It either happened or it did not happen.
 This ontology sets a logical construct that cannot be reasonably applied to epistemology.